Welcome to our FAQ & Tips page.

 Here you will find our Frequently Asked Questions on the first part and scroll down below to the second part to find our Motivation Letter and Essay Writing Tips! :D

 The Summit will host youth delegates from G20 member countries, representing the best and brightest young people from across the world and delegates from invited guest nations.
-They will be invited to consider the key themes of the Summit and work collaboratively to devise solutions to issues that not only factor strongly in the 2017 G20 but are also extremely salient issues for young people.
-Specifically for this year, a new policy is released by the German Government that the delegates of the Germany Y20 will be those 18-23 years of age.
-This is different to previous years, however, due to possible unforseen circumstances from the German Government's Presidency, the information regarding the age span of delegates is subject to change.
-Thus, we highly recommend you to keep posted on our updates through our website and social media platforms.
+They will be invited to consider the key themes of the Summit and work collaboratively to devise solutions to issues that not only factor strongly in the 2018 G20 but are also extremely salient issues for young people.
+The delegates of the Y20 Argentina 2018 will be those 18-29 years of age.

 The outcome of the Youth Summit will be a Communiqué that will be presented to the G20 leaders which outline the common ideas that were devised by the delegates at the summit.

 If you want to know more about our previous Summits, visit our page at http://www.indonesianyouthdiplomacy.org.

 2. What is the background of the Y20 Summits?